Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries: The case generations . General results

-We give here basic formul{\ae} that will be used in the rest of the paper: explicit expressions of the quadruplets, notations, kinetic terms and gauge bosons mass, masses and orthogonality relations for pseudoscalar mesons, and the master formula (\ref{eq:cab0}) linking the mixing angles $\theta_d$ and $\theta_u$ to the masses of charged pseudoscalars.
+We give here the basic formul{\ae} that will be used in the rest of the paper: the explicit expressions of the quadruplets, the notations, the kinetic terms and gauge bosons masses, the masses and orthogonality relations of pseudoscalar mesons, and the master formula (\ref{eq:cab0}) linking the mixing angles $\theta_d$ and $\theta_u$ to the masses of charged pseudoscalars.
 We also introduce the group $U(2)^g_L \times U(2)^g_R$ that moves inside the space of quadruplets.